Liv @ MB condo in Mountbatten sells over 75% of units

-More than 90 per cent of buyers were Singaporeans residing in the immediate neighbourhood, Bukit Sembawang said in a statement on Sunday (May 22).
+More than 90 per cent of buyers were Singaporeans residing in the immediate neighbourhood, Bukit Sembawang said in a statement yesterday.

-Located on Arthur Road, Liv @ MB is a 99-year leasehold project with units spread across four blocks.
+Located in Arthur Road, Liv @ MB, which was launched on Saturday, is a 99-year leasehold project with units spread across four blocks.

 It sits on 140,000 sq ft of land - with 80 per cent dedicated to recreational facilities and lush landscaping - and is a three-minute walk from the future Katong Park MRT station.